-Thanks to the villa’s many rooms and spaces, everything was planned in the most comfortable way.
+Thanks to the villa’s many rooms and spaces, everything was planned most comfortably.
 Both the bride and groom were getting ready at the same building.
-Also, the ceremony was set under a large tree, in the backyard, while the reception and dinner took place in front of the residence.
+The ceremony was under a large tree, while the reception and dinner took place in front of the residence.

 The civil ceremony

-A simple blessing or a symbolic ceremony is not gonna be enough for you?
-Then, it’d be useful to know that Petrolo is also one of the few places of its kind where you can actually have a legal wedding.
+A simple blessing or a symbolic ceremony is not going to be enough for you?
+Then, it’d be useful to know that Petrolo is also one of the few places of its kind where you can have a legal wedding.
 In this case, Michele and Pia at Olive in Love will surely be happy to help you taking care of documents and procedures.